Lightning–Panthers rivalry: Combined playoff success and division contention (2019–present)

-The two teams would meet again in the second round of the 2022 Stanley Cup playoffs.
-The Panthers had come off a franchise record-breaking regular season, finishing first in the NHL standings to win their first ever Presidents' Trophy.
-The Panthers had also broken their 26-year drought of not winning a playoff series, defeating the Washington Capitals in six games.
-However, the Lightning, who were coming off beating the Toronto Maple Leafs in seven games, would once again get the better of their in-state rivals.
-En route to a third straight Finals appearance, the Lightning swept the Panthers in four games; Ross Colton, with 3.8 seconds left in Game 2, scored a dramatic game-winner to give Tampa a 2–0 series lead coming back to home ice, and goaltender Andrei Vasilevskiy wound up only allowing three goals in the series.
+The two teams met again in the second round of the 2022 Stanley Cup playoffs.
+Tampa Bay once again got the better of their in-state rivals, defeating them in four straight games.
+The Lightning then have a third consecutive Final appearance.
+Florida only managed to score three goals past Tampa Bay goaltender Andrei Vasilevskiy.

-Some commentators viewed the 2022 matchup as disappointing, especially considering the high expectations for the series.
-However, Matthew Tkachuk, upon being traded to Florida from the Calgary Flames, compared the Battle of Florida to the Battle of Alberta: "I hate Edmonton, but I hate Tampa more now."
+In July 2022, Matthew Tkachuk, upon being traded to Florida from the Calgary Flames, compared the Battle of Florida to the Battle of Alberta: "I hate Edmonton, but I hate Tampa more now."
 He added that the Panthers would not be discouraged by their swift playoff exit at the hands of their intrastate rivals: "They're the team to beat.
 It seems like for us we're going to have to go through them at some point, so I'm excited for that challenge.
-They know what it takes to win, and were going to learn that."
+They know what it takes to win, and we're going to learn that."
+The Lightning lost their first round series, while Tkachuk led the Panthers all the way to the 2023 Stanley Cup Final.

+The two teams met in the first round of the 2024 playoffs, with the Panthers winning the series in five games on the way to winning their first Stanley Cup in franchise history.
+In doing so, Carter Verhaeghe became the first player to win a Stanley Cup with both teams.
+Both teams played each other for the second straight season in the first round of the 2025 playoffs, with the Panthers again winning the series in five games on the way to repeating as Stanley Cup champions.